flybirdcl/flybirdcl.github.io/README.md

 ## Abstract

-Weather and temperature is not only an important to individual everyday life but is also relevant to many other topics such as climate change.
+Weather and temperature is not only an important for individual everyday life, but is also relevant to many other topics such as climate change.
 Studies from other researchers have shown promising results of using neural networks for predicting and future weather and/or temperature.
 This project creates a Long Short Term Memory model to predict future temperature.
 The model takes in historical weather information such as air pressure and temperature and predicts future temperatures.
 The model we created shows promising results in predicting the sequence when comparing the prediction and the actual temperature at that time.

 ## Introduction